darkreactions/ESCALATE_report/README.md

   * **Development:** dev

 ## Basic Overview
-A more detailed instruction manual including videos overviewing how to operated the code can be found [here](https://docs.google.com/document/d/1RQJvAlDVIfu19Tea23dLUSymLabGfwJtDnZwANtU05s/edit)
+A more detailed instruction manual including videos overviewing how to operated the code can be found in the [ESCALATE user manual](https://docs.google.com/document/d/1RQJvAlDVIfu19Tea23dLUSymLabGfwJtDnZwANtU05s/edit?usp=sharing)

-To add additional target directories please see the how-to guide [here](https://github.com/darkreactions/ESCALATE_Capture/wiki/Developers:-Adding-New-Labs-to-devconfig.py)

 1. You can always get runtime information by executing: